wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 The loader model above triggers the user data to load and then merges the persistent user data stream into a single view state publisher.
 The error model allows the load to be retried in case of failure.
 This approach is durable and safe for use across the entire app.

-With the above models, the User Bio feature is guaranteed to always have the most up to date version of the user data.
-It will update the very instant that any changes occur within in the User Profile Editor feature, even if that feature is launched from a distant location within the app view hierarchy.
+With the above models, the User Bio feature is guaranteed to always have the most up-to-date version of the user data.
+It will update the very instant that any changes occur within the User Profile Editor feature, even if that feature is launched from a distant location within the app view hierarchy.

 ## Composed Protocol Dependency Injection

 When considering how to share these repositories across your app, there are many viable approaches to dependency injection.
-A recommended approach which is type safe, follows the least-knowledge architectural principle, and has 0% chance of runtime crashes is the Composed Protocol Dependency Injection approach, or CPDI for short.
+A recommended approach that is type-safe, follows the least-knowledge architectural principle, and has a 0% chance of runtime crashes is the Composed Protocol Dependency Injection approach or CPDI for short.

 The above dependency can be shared easily via CPDI by adding the following protocol: